Gisela (singer)

 Gisela Lladó Cánovas (born 1 January 1979), known mononymously as Gisela, is a Spanish singer.
-She was born in El Bruc (Barcelona), in Catalonia, Spain and studied journalism at the Autonomous University of Barcelona before becoming famous after placing eighth in the first Spanish edition of Operación Triunfo in 2001.
-She is also known for representing Andorra in the Eurovision Song Contest 2008 in Belgrade, Serbia.
+She was born in El Bruc (Barcelona), Spain, and studied journalism at the Autonomous University of Barcelona before becoming famous when she placed eighth in the first edition of Operación Triunfo in 2002.
+She in the Eurovision Song Contest 2008 with the song "Casanova", failing to qualify to the final.
+She is the singing voice of the Disney character Elsa in European Spanish and Catalan, and thanks to this, she performed at the 92nd Academy Awards along with other international voices of the character.

-Career after Operación Triunfo
+Career

-Her first album, Parte De Mí, came out in Spain in 2002, selling 260,000 copies in a few weeks.
-That year she also performed at the Eurovision Song Contest 2002 in Tallinn as a backing singer for her friend Rosa López.
-In 2003, she won the award for best voice in the Viña del Mar International Song Festival and she won the competition with the song Este Amor Es Tuyo.
+In 2001–02, Gisela placed eighth in the first edition of Operación Triunfo on Televisión Española (TVE).
+Her first album, Parte de mí, came out in Spain in 2002, selling 260,000 copies in a few weeks.
+That year, she was one of the backing singer for Rosa López at the Eurovision Song Contest 2002.
+In 2003, she won the best performer award in the 44th edition of the Viña del Mar International Song Festival with the song "Este amor es tuyo", written by Chema Purón, which also won the competition.

-Her second album in 2003, Más Allá has five singles, including Más Allá (and Catalan version: Més enllà), the No.1 Sola and Amor Divino.
+Her second album in 2003, Más allá has five singles, including "Más allá" (and Catalan version: "Més enllà"), the No.1 "Sola" and "Amor divino".
 Also in 2003, her version of Irene Cara's "What a Feeling" was included in a commercial in the United Kingdom.

 Her father, Salvador Lladó Piquer (1940–2019) died of cancer in Barcelona.
 Her manager is her older brother, Joan.

-In 2020, Gisela performed live at The Academy Awards in Los Ángeles, performing the Castilian Spanish part of the song Into The Unknown from Frozen II.

 Ni te lo imaginas

 Her third album, Ni te lo imaginas, came out in 2006, under a new record label (Filmax, rather than Vale Music).
 There were four singles off the album, the first and the third becoming Gisela's most successful so far in her career.
-The first was Turu-Turu, a pop ballad reaching No.1 in Spain on its second week.
-Filmax released a Special Edition version of the album, including two new songs, the first called Mi mundo eres tú and the second, Viviré en tus sueños.
+The first was "Turu-Turu", a pop ballad reaching No.1 in Spain on its second week.
+Filmax released a Special Edition version of the album, including two new songs, the first called "Mi mundo eres tú" and the second, "Viviré en tus sueños".